Zero-Tang/NoirVisor/README.md

 # Nested Virtualization
 NoirVisor is developed in highest focus on nested virtualization.
 It is not currently supported, but will be developed in future. <br>
-Algorithm regarding the Nested Virtualization was stated down in the readme files in both VT-Core and SVM-Core directories.
+Algorithm regarding the Nested Virtualization was stated down in the readme files in both VT-Core and SVM-Core directories. <br>
+For Nested Intel VT-x Algorithm, visit [here](src/vt_core/readme.md#vmx-nesting-algorithm-incomplete-version). <br>
+For Nested AMD-V Algorithm, visit [here](src/svm_core/readme.md#svm-nesting-algorithm-incomplete-version).

 # Announcement to all contributors
 NoirVisor is coded in the C programming language and the assembly since it is procedure-oriented designed. <br>